As the world changes in education and assessment, it is time to look back at this exam to see where Vietnam stands in the international flow.

 Another major challenge is that the high school graduation exam is currently applied to all students, including those studying vocational or technical secondary schools.
 This eliminates the motivation for streamlining after secondary school - which is a major policy of the education sector and the state.

-A modern exam needs to aim for decentralization, apply digital technology, allow students to choose subjects that match their career orientation, reduce pressure but still ensure objectivity and fairness.
+A modern exam needs to be decentralized, apply digital technology, allow students to choose subjects that match their career orientation, reduce pressure but still ensure objectivity and fairness.
 At that time, the Ministry of Education and Training should shift its role to building output standards and quality control instead of directly organizing.
 Localities and clusters of localities can proactively organize exams in accordance with actual conditions.
 The exam will play a role in supporting innovation in teaching and learning, instead of becoming the ultimate goal.

-Computer-based testing is closer to reality
+Computer-based testing is becoming closer to reality

 Another strong trend in the world is the shift from paper-based exams to computer-based exams.
 Finland has completely digitized its graduation exams since 2019; the US, UK, South Korea, and Estonia have also gradually implemented electronic exams.